Make Fun Of Life!

 Not just today,

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Best Wishes and Toasts” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Best Wishes And Toasts Gathered By David Hugh Beaumont.

 The tradition of carrying the bride across the threshold began in Medieval Europe when many people believed that a bride was extra vulnerable to evil spirits through the soles of her feet.
 To protect the bride from evil spirits, the chivalric groom carried the bride into their new home.